hallettj/hallettj.github.com/source/_drafts/which-type-checked-language.md

 types of data structures and of functions that act on those data structures.
 The programmer writes types, and then writes implementations that satisfy those types.
+Types-as-specification has some advantages: there is no need to provide fake input data; all branches of code are always checked; and type annotations are better-suited than tests for serving double-duty as documentation.
 (I don't mean to say that the two approaches are not compatible!)
+But if a program specification takes the form of types, then amount of detail that the specification can express is limited by the expressiveness of the type system.
-But it takes a powerful type system to make type-driven development useful and satisfying.
+It takes an expressive type system to make type-driven development useful.